ckeditor/ckeditor4-docs/docs/guide/dev/features/codesnippetgeshi/README.md

 First of all you need to add both the Code Snippet GeSHi plugin and its dependencies to your CKEditor build and also install the GeSHi library itself.

 1. Add the [Code Snippet GeSHi](https://ckeditor.com/cke4/addon/codesnippetgeshi) plugin to your build (as explained in the {@link guide/dev/widget_installation/README Installing Widgets} article).
-Mind the dependencies &mdash; these will be resolved automatically by [CKBuilder](https://ckeditor.com/cke4/builder).
+Mind the dependencies &mdash; these will be resolved automatically by [online builder](https://ckeditor.com/cke4/builder).
 1. Download the GeSHi library from the Download page at the [GeSHi website](http://qbnz.com/highlighter).
 1. Create a `lib` directory next to your `ckeditor` directory.
 1. Extract GeSHi files to the chosen location &mdash; for example into the `lib/geshi/` directory.